AviRahimov/Assignment1_OS/README.md

 ### Instructions
 1. Navigate to task2.c
-2. in terminal run: 'gcc -o task2 task2.c'
+2. in terminal run: 'make task2'
 3. run: './task2'
+4. follow the instructions

 ## Task 3: Writing a library